trkygt/USDC/project_2/writeup_template.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+Below is a figure that represents the overall pipeline which is implemented to complete the goals above.

+![alt text][image0]

+Here is a list of scripts that have been implemented for the project.

+* main.py: This scripts uncludes a test case to implement the pipeline process and overall pipeline for all test images and videos.
+User can uncomment the input source line.
+* pipeline.py: The source code for the pipeline can be found in this file.
+* line.py: Here, there are two classes (Lane and Line) and all other helper and main functions to process images in lane line search.
+* plotter.py: This is an extra script for display purposes to save space in the actual script files when plotting figures.

 [//]: # (Image References)

+[gif0]: ./gifs/short_project_video.gif "Project Video"
+[image0]: ./gifs/pipeline.png "Pipeline"
 [image1]: ./examples/undistort_output.png "Undistorted"
 [image2]: ./test_images/test1.jpg "Road Transformed"
 [image3]: ./examples/binary_combo_example.jpg "Binary Example"